cpaskaz/machine-learning/README.md

 I ran this on a Mac M1 Pro, python 3.10.11.
 The `requirements.txt` file does not contain `tensorflow`.

 For TensorFlow, I installed the standard package through: `pip install tensorflow`.
-And becuase I am on a Mac with a M1 chip, I needed to install `tensorflow-metal` to take advantage of the GPU.I installed it with `pip install tensorflow-metal`.
+And becuase I am on a Mac with a M1 chip, I needed to install `tensorflow-metal` to take advantage of the GPU.I installed it with `pip install tensorflow-metal`. ***OR*** you can use the extended requirements_with_tf.txt file bu using: `pip install -r requirements_with_tf.txt`

 For your specific local machine, if it does not have a GPU, the models will still work with CPU, but just take longer.